TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 iv.
 In general, the period of validity of course results from an assessment is indefinite.

-H. 5.2 Online Academic Courses
+L. 5.2 Online Academic Courses

 iii.
 Learners can contact the course team directly for any questions regarding their results.
-If no agreement is reached between the learner and the course team, the course team can escalate the case to the Board of Examiners of the responsible faculty for a binding settlement.
+If no agreement is reached between the learner and the course team, the learner or the course team can escalate the case to the ES QA Board (QABoard.ES@tudelft.nl) for a binding settlement.

 v.
 In general, the period of validity of course results from an assessment is indefinite.